 Each week we set aside time for investigations of the instrument noise and stability.
 We plan to allocate 6 hours per detector per week for such activities.
 Since this chiefly involves on-site staff we have more flexibility in scheduling and planning these interruptions.
 Our approach in O2 was to synchronize LIGO commissioning activities but not to attempt to overlap with Virgo investigations.
 Continuing this approach leads to a further 6 hours where Virgo observes alone and 6 hours of doubly coincident observation by the LIGO instruments.

-Conclusion
+Comparison